dell/csm-docs/content/v1/csidriver/features/powermax.md

 ## Support for auto RDM for vSphere over FC

-CSI Driver for Dell PowerMax 2.5.0 and above supports auto RDM for vSphere over FC.
+CSI Driver for PowerMax 2.5.0 and above supports auto RDM for vSphere over FC.

 This feature supports volume provisioning on Kubernetes clusters running on vSphere (VMware hypervisor) via RDM mechanism.
 This feature enables the users to use PMAX CSI drivers with VMs on vSphere Hypervisor with the same feature and functionality as there with bare metal servers when they have only FC ports in PMAX storage.